 Center Activity: Rhyming Clip Cards

 Students will pick up a card and say the name of the big picture.
-Then, they will look at the three other pictures and with a clothespin, clip the correct rhyming pair.
+Then, they will look at the three other pictures, they will pick the correct rhyming pair using a paper clip or clothespin.

 Independent Work: Cut and Paste Picture Sort